markgyoni/geopol/docs/Getting_Started/Joining.md

 ## Curseforge Install

-To install the modpack, open your favourite launcher and search for GeoPol.
+To install the modpack, open your favorite launcher and search for GeoPol.
 From here you can install the latest version.
-Note that you will also need to install **Modern Warfare Cubed** and (optionally) **Optifine** separately.
-You can find the links to these mods in the [**Discord**](https://discord.geopolmc.org).
+Note that you will also need to install **Optifine** separately if you want to use shaders.
+[More on this.](https://docs.geopolmc.org/docs/Mods/vicsmodernwarfare#shaders)

 Alternatively, you can install the modpack from the [**Curseforge page**](https://www.curseforge.com/minecraft/modpacks/geopol), but you will need to manually import the zip file into your launcher.